dobrou/CsvLINQPadDriver/README.md

 Data types
 --
 Everything is string.
 Because there is no data type info in CSV files, this is best we can do.
-However, driver provides few extension methods providing easy conversion from string to common types:
+However, driver provides few extension methods providing easy conversion from string to nullable of common types:
 `"123".ToInt()` , `"123".ToDouble()`, etc.

 Known Issues / TODO
 --
 - Some strange Unicode chracters in column names may cause errors in generated data context source code.
 - Uniqueness of column names is not checked.
+- Writing changes on objects back to CSV is not directly supported, there is no `.SubmitChanges()` .

 Author
 --